 - Be paid.
-Students will receive financial compensation and onboard through Human Resources at Nationwide Children's.
-These individuals will be called Student Research Aides.
-Student Research Aides will be given non-exempt employee status and will be required to clock in and out in order to receive compensation.
+Students who receive financial compensation are onboarded through Human Resources at Nationwide Children's and considered student research aides.
+Student research aides will be given non-exempt employee status and will be required to clock in and out in order to receive compensation.
 For paid opportunities, please visit the Human Resources page.

 Summer Scientist Education Series

-This is a summer seminar series designed to expose all interested high school and early college students to the scientific method and careers in medical research.
-This lecture series is open to the public and pre-registration is preferred.
-The current schedule with summer dates can be found here.
+The Summer Scientist Education Series is designed to expose all interested high school and early college students to the scientific method and careers in medical research.
+This lecture series is open to the public.
+Pre-registration is preferred.

 Rotating Graduate Students

-If you are starting a 1st year graduate lab rotation at AWRI at Nationwide Children’s, please contact the Research Education and Development Specialist as soon as possible to complete requirements for access.
+If you are starting a first year graduate lab rotation at AWRI at Nationwide Children’s, please contact the research education and development specialist as soon as possible to complete requirements for access.